Welcome to the website of Jazz Pianist, Composer, and Researcher Dan Banks. Here you’ll find information on Dan’s latest

 As a sideman Dan performs regularly with various Essex-based projects including: Solar, a jazz-funk outfit featuring Alex Hearn on guitar, Ben Hearn on bass, and Joshua Law on drums; The Simon Hurley Quartet, guitar-led ensemble headed up by Colchester based guitarist Simon Hurley, also featuring Andy Staples (double bass) and Alex Best (drums); The Julia Quinn Band, a five-piece band performing an eclectic set ranging from Joni Mitchell, through the Great American Songbook, to subtle and imaginative re-arrangements of popular music, featuring Julia Quinn (vocals), Tony Sandeman (guitar), Marc Cecil (drums), and Andy Staples (bass); and Tony Sandeman’s ‘Natural Selection’, a five-piece band exploring some of the more unfamiliar corners of the jazz-fusion repertoire, featuring Tony Sandeman (guitar), Zak Barrett (sax), Andy Staples (bass), and Martin Johnson (drums).

 Dan is also heavily involved in education and is currently a part-time lecturer on the MMus (work-based learning) course at London College of Music.
 Additionally, he is often in demand as a clinician and has given masterclasses on jazz theory, jazz piano, and jazz pedagogy for institutes and organisations across the UK.

-Alongside his busy schedule as a performer and teacher, Dan is also highly interested in research and is working towards a PhD examining interaction and interplay in the trio performances of Chick Corea (for more information, please click here).
+Alongside his busy schedule as a performer and teacher, Dan also conducts research as a PhD student, examining interaction and interplay in jazz performance (for more information, please click here).

 “[in] his debut as a leader, he shows mastery of the hardbop idiom as composer, soloist and bandleader…if this particular band plays near you, you should try to catch it; fans of the idiom won’t be disappointed.”